 Oxford City Council has activated its severe weather emergency protocol (SWEP) for people experiencing rough sleeping.

-This means that emergency beds will open for anyone who wants to come inside from tonight (Friday 29 November) until Monday morning (2 December) in the first instance.
+This means that emergency beds will open for anyone who wants to come inside, initially from tonight (Friday 26 November) until Monday morning (29 November).

-SWEP is emergency accommodation for anyone experiencing rough sleeping – including people who have no local connection to Oxford, no right to claim benefits or housing in the UK or who have refused offers of accommodation and support.
+SWEP is emergency accommodation for anyone experiencing rough sleeping – including people who have no right to claim benefits or housing in the UK or who have refused offers of accommodation and support.

-The council also uses its discretion to open emergency beds in other severe weather conditions.
-These can include snow on the ground, sub-zero “feels like” temperatures or a warmer night during a prolonged freezing spell.
+The council activates SWEP on every night the Met Office forecasts freezing overnight temperatures.
+It also uses its discretion to do so in other severe weather conditions.
+These can include snow on the ground, sub-zero ‘feels like’ temperatures or a warmer night in the middle of a freezing spell.

-The council will decide whether to extend or close SWEP on Monday morning (2 December).
+The council will decide whether or not to extend SWEP on Monday morning.
+The current forecast suggests that SWEP will close after the weekend.

 Allocating SWEP beds

-The outreach and assessment team, OxSPOT, is now allocating SWEP spaces to people during the day and notifying them where and when they need to go.
-This means that they can go straight to their SWEP venue and will not necessarily have to attend O’Hanlon House.
+The St Mungo’s outreach and assessment team will allocate SWEP beds to people during the day and notify them where and when they need to go.